Roadmap

 We worked with leaders, teachers and support staff from a broad range of NSW schools over two years to better understand their digital context, pain points and develop prototypes.

-The co-designed solutions are now embedded in a Schools Digital Strategy (SDS) delivery roadmap structured over three horizons spanning seven years.
+The co-designed solutions were embedded in a Schools Digital Strategy (SDS) delivery roadmap structured over three horizons.

 [Narration]